Harshal-Ahire/HART/README.md

 # Overview
-This project provides a web-based application to predict the risk of heart disease using machine learning models.
+HART (Heart Attack Risk Tracker)This project provides a web-based application to predict the risk of heart disease using machine learning models.
 The application leverages a Logistic Regression model to classify individuals into two categories: high risk or low risk of heart disease based on various medical features.

 # Features
 User-Friendly Interface: A simple and intuitive web form to input medical features related to heart health.